anshramanath/covalent-demo-website/README.md

 ## ⚡ Quick Preview
 > Designed as a launchpad for social media marketers, creative agencies, or startup founders looking to quickly showcase services and book consultations.

-## 📄 License
-This project is for demonstration purposes only.